worldline/angular-training/docs/src/tooling/README.md

 - For a lighter installation, install only [Angular language service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template).
 This extension will provide autocompletion, among other things.
 Then, install the linter [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 Wikipedia describes a [linter](https://en.wikipedia.org/wiki/Lint_%28software%29) as a tool that allows to flag programming errors, bugs, stylistic errors and suspicious constructs.
+And finally, install [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).

 ::: tip WSL
 In case you intend to develop in WSL, Node and the Angular CLI need to be installed on your linux subsystem and Visual Studio Code on Windows with the [Remote - WSL extension](https://code.visualstudio.com/docs/remote/wsl).